telerik/xaml-docs/controls/radgridview/features/overview-controlpanel.md

 {% if site.site_name == 'WPF' %}
 ### Explicitly Set the Control Panel Items ###
-Developers can change the control panel items explicitly for a specific RadGridView.
+You can change the control panel items explicitly for a specific RadGridView.
 First the __ControlPanelItemCollection__ should be created as a static resource:

+__EXAMPLE 4:__
 {{region gridview-overview-controlpanel-reuse-items_2}}